-This poses a unique opportunity for artificial intelligence (AI) and machine learning (ML) to add value to health care delivery.
+This poses a unique opportunity for artificial intelligence (AI) and machine learning (ML) to add value to healthcare delivery.
 The aim of AI is to incorporate human-like reasoning skills into computer systems, and ML is the evolving ability of computers to discover patterns in data without prior human insight.
 Whether these two related tools are used in isolation or in conjunction, there are incredible opportunities for AI / ML to alleviate demands on human labor.
-While AI / ML provides numerous avenues to improve business critical operations across all industries, AI /ML in health care delivery can play the elevated role of saving and rehabilitating lives.
+While AI / ML provides numerous avenues to improve business critical operations across all industries, AI / ML in healthcare delivery can play an elevated role in saving and rehabilitating lives.

 BENEFITS FOUND IN MEDICAL RESEARCH

-Health care professionals are exposed to a variety of severe occupational stressors, such as time pressure, low social support at work, a high workload, uncertainty concerning patient treatment, and predisposition to emotional responses due to exposure to suffering and dying patients.
+Healthcare professionals are exposed to a variety of severe occupational stressors, such as time pressure, low social support at work, high workloads, uncertainty concerning patient treatment, and predisposition to emotional responses due to exposure to suffering and dying patients.
 [Source]

 DOCTOR PERFORMANCE BENEFITS